lalde/rewardDelivery/README.md

 * requiresLick can be set on false for automatic delivery at random intervals, or true if the animal needs to lick
 * numberOfLicksRequired sets the threshold for active reward delivery
 * The amount of reward delivered is controlled by the duration of the solenoid opening with openDuration
-* The refraction period between to rewards is set with offDuration
+* The refraction period between two rewards is set with offDuration